 If you crave a classic solitaire that’s ever so slightly unique, consider changing the diamond shape—you might consider an emerald cut diamond, a pear shaped diamond, or a cushion cut diamond.
 Another option is to select a sapphire or a colored diamond for the center gem, or you might choose rose gold instead of the more expected white and yellow golds.

-For a solitaire ring that puts a truly contemporary spin on this classic style, consider a ring with a curving band, such as our Cascade Ring.
+For a solitaire ring that puts a truly contemporary spin on this classic style, consider a ring with a curving band, such as our Grace Ring.
 Those looking to honor their Irish heritage may choose a solitaire in a Celtic Love Knot design.

 Our vintage-style solitaires feature antique details like hand engraving and delicate milgrain detail on the bands, creating a stunning backdrop for a center diamond.
 The Hudson ring is one of our most sought after antique-inspired styles.
 However, if you are interested in a true antique ring, consider choosing a one-of-a-kind solitaire from a past decade.
 Many of these solitaires feature lacy filigree, and incredibly unique features that you won’t find anywhere else.
 These details enhance the beauty of the center diamond.

 Because of their clean lines, solitaire rings marry well with almost any wedding band.
 If you receive a solitaire as an engagement ring and decide you want a little extra sparkle, pair it with a wedding band featuring diamond accents or other precious gems.
 You may even choose to add more glittering rings to that third finger, by celebrating a special anniversary with an anniversary ring, or marking the birth of a child with a diamond band.

 You can’t go wrong with a proposal that includes a stunning diamond solitaire engagement ring.
-Five of Brilliant Earth’s top 10 engagement ring settings are solitaires!
 With a rich history and an everlasting style and meaning, solitaire engagement rings are the purest representation of your love, intentions, and eternal commitment.